StateThis is a featured page

-In thermodynamics, the state of a system is defined by the ensembly of physical quantities: temperature, pressure, compostion, etc., which characterize the system, but neither by its surroundings nor by its history.
-[1] The term was first used in a descriptive sense in 1851 by English physicist James Joule who referred to the internal energy of a body as the: [2]
+In thermodynamics, state, aka "thermodynamic state", of a system (compare states of matter (Ѻ) , i.e. solid, liquid, gas), is defined by the ensemble of physical quantities, such as temperature, pressure, composition, etc., which characterize the system, but neither by its surroundings nor by its history.
+[1]

 U is the mechanical energy of a body in a given state.”